 - Attend the open inspection, noted on the house listing.
 Expect a big crowd, especially for weekend showings.
 Generally, prospective tenants are granted a 15 minute window to inspect the property.
 Longer if you are extremely lucky.
 Expect to be shocked at the price for what you are seeing, then get over it.
 If it’s a place you really like, try to measure for your furniture and appliances (particularly fridges and washing machines) while you there, elbowing your way through the property.

 - If you like the property, pick up an application from the real estate agent, along with their business card.
 Better yet, submit your application there and then.
 (Application forms can be found online.
+If you need some loans to finance your home purchase but is suffering from a bad credit score, fret not because there are tons of sites online that offer services like bad credit loans guaranteed approval.

 - Either way, submit your application to the real estate agent within 24 hours.
 Once you’ve submitted your application, sit back and wait.
 Be sure to have a local phone number for them to contact you.